 Background

-Knockout mice lacking IL-10 develop IBD, and mutations in IL-10 and IL-10 receptors IL10RA and IL10RB have been linked to VEO (very early onset) IBD.
+Knockout mice lacking IL-10 develop inflammatory bowel disease (IBD), and mutations in IL-10 and IL-10 receptors IL10RA and IL10RB have been linked to VEO (very early onset) IBD.
 Both IL-10 and STAT3 have been identified as IBD-associated genes in adults, but these are not well studied in pediatric IBD.

 Research frontiers